andreamoleri/DataArchitecture/Relazione.md

 #### Best Practices for MongoClient Instances

-For optimal performance and cost efficiency, MongoDB's documentation recommendeds to have only one `MongoClient` instance per Atlas cluster in the application.
+For optimal performance and cost efficiency, MongoDB's documentation recommends to have only one `MongoClient` instance per Atlas cluster in the application.
 Creating multiple `MongoClient` instances can lead to higher-than-normal database costs.
 The following example demonstrates the use of a Singleton pattern to ensure a single `MongoClient` instance is used throughout the application, thereby preventing the creation of multiple instance: